Diagnostic Medical Sonography Certificate

 Graduates of the certificate program can continue to pursue their education through the university's Bachelor of Science in Diagnostic Medical Sonography major or take the advanced sonography courses within the major to prepare for additional national certification examinations.

 Diagnostic medical sonography is a natural extension of the medical imaging program.
 In many health care institutions, sonography is part of the Medical Imaging department.
 Any individual meeting the required program criteria and with a background and interest conducive to the medical field can pursue the field of diagnostic medical sonography.
 The purpose of the sonography program is founded on the value attributed to individual students, the medical imaging profession, and continuing education.
-The goals of the DMS program are designed to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The goals of the DMS program are as follows:

 The target populations that may be compatible with this program include the following: